economic-opportunity/eoq/analysis/README_analysis.md

-#this file analyzes the data
+#the files in this folder analyzes the data